othmanalbahri1/gamessRestartGO/README.md

 # gamessRestartGO
-A script to automatically construct restart GAMESS goemetry optimization .inp files.
+A script to automatically construct restart GAMESS geometry optimization .inp files.

 There are two versions the script:
 1. If you run GAMESS on a supercomputer that uses [COBALT](https://www.anl.gov/mcs/cobalt-componentbased-lightweight-toolkit), use rstGO.py.
-This version adds the COBALT run queue ID to the restart .inp file to helo you keep track of restart seuquences.
+This version adds the COBALT run queue ID to the restart .inp file to help you keep track of restart sequences.
 2. If your GAMESS workflow doesn't include COBALT (e.g. if you run GAMESS locally or on a supercomputer that uses different resource management software), use restGO_nonCobalt.py.
-In this case, you can implement your own way of keeping track of restart sequences; e.g. seperate folders or appending "rst1" ... etc to your new .inp file name.
+In this case, you can implement your own way of keeping track of restart sequences; e.g. separate folders or appending "rst1" ... etc to your new .inp file name.

 # Dependencies
 - This script was written and tested on Python 3.8.3.
 - `os`, `sys`, `re`, `operator` libraries.

 # Input
 The script is command line based for simplicity.
-Please make sure that your input/output directories and file names do not contain whitespaces.
+Please make sure that your input/output directories and file names do not contain white-spaces.

 # How it works
 I've added as many comments as practically possible to help you understand what each part of the script does - to make it easy to modify.
 But in a nutshell, the script: